sasjs/cli.sasjs.io/docs/faq.md

 ## How can I obtain a Viya client and secret?

 For setting up the client / secret you will need the services of an administrator (a user with admin rights on the physical machine) as they need to query a protected file (the consul token).
 The client must have the 'authorization_code' grant type.
+If you are building a standalone application, it is also recommended to increase the expiry period of the refresh token to avoid manual re-authentications.
+The default expiry is 24 hours for an access token, and 30 days for a refresh token.
+This can be extended up to around 60 or 70 years.

 SASjs provides two tools to make this easy: